rpgoldman/pyDcop/docs/implementation/distribution.rst

   One possible distribution of the factor graph on agents

-And even with algorithms that only define computations for variables, the standard assumptions do not hold on many real world problems.
+Even with algorithms that only define computations for variables, the standard assumptions do not hold in many real world problems.
-Agents typically maps to physical computers or devices and the number of these devices is not necessarily equal to the number of decision variables in the DCOP.
+"Agents" typically maps to physical computers or devices and the number of these devices is not necessarily equal to the number of decision variables in the DCOP.
-Moreover, some variables have a physical link to devices (in the sense, for example, that they model an action or decision of this particular device) while some other variables might simply be used to model an abstract concept in the problem and have no real relationship with physical devices.
+Moreover, some variables have a physical link to devices (in the sense, for example, that they model an action or decision of this particular device), while some other variables might simply be used to model an abstract concept in the problem and have no real relationship with a physical device.

 Finally the placement of computations on the agents has an important impact on the performance characteristics of the global system: